otanfener/congestion-calculator/README.md

 # Congestion Tax Calculator

-In this project our aim is to write a program that calculates congestion tax based on the given [requirements](docs/ASSIGMENT.md)
+The aim of this project is to write a program that calculates congestion tax based on the given [requirements](docs/ASSIGMENT.md).
 ## Design
 ### Database Design

-MongoDB is selected as source of datastore for the simplicity and ease of use.
-Since MongoDB is a NoSQL database, database design in this application also centered around establishing NOSQL design paradigms.
-As seen from the image below, we modeled cities as one collection, and used city name as our primary access point through application.
-We flattened our data as much as possible by placing different properties such as tariffs, rules of a city together.
+MongoDB was chosen as the datastore for its simplicity and ease of use.
+As MongoDB is a NoSQL database, the database design for this application was based on establishing NoSQL design paradigms.
+As shown in the image below, we modeled cities as one collection and used the city name as our primary access point through the application.
+We flattened our data as much as possible by grouping different properties, such as tariffs and rules of a city, together.

 ![design.png](docs%2Fdesign.png)

-In addition to above diagram, example data under `data` folder can also give idea about the structure.
+In addition to the diagram above, the example dataset under the `data` folder can also provide an idea about the structure.
 ### Application Design

-Application modeled as standard Golang microservice program using repository pattern.
+The application is modeled as a standard Golang microservice program using the repository pattern.
 With this pattern, we can easily use any other database implementation in the future if we want to.
 ## Prerequisites
 - `make`
   - Mac OS: `brew install make`